SpyrosLefkaditis/fibrohash/README.md

 cd fibrohash
 Running FibroHash
 To generate a password using FibroHash, run the following command:

-./init.sh    # On Linux systems
+ # On Linux systems
+chmod +x init.sh
+./init.sh
-python3 main.py    # On non-Linux systems
+# On non-Linux systems
+python3 main.py

 This command will execute main.py, which contains the core logic for generating the password.
-Ensure that fibrohash.start has execute permissions:
+Ensure that init.sh has execute permissions:

-sh
-Copy code
-chmod +x init.sh
 Explanation
 FibroHash uses a unique approach for generating passwords: